arteprog/Processando-Processing/tutoriais-PT/python-transformacoes_2D.md

 Instead of having the arms move on their own, we will modify the programso that the arms follow the mouse while the mouse button is pressed.
 Insteadof just writing the program at the keyboard, we first think about theproblem and figure out what the program needs to do.

 Since the two arms move independently ofone another, we need to have one variable for each arm’s angle.It’s easy to figure out which arm to track.
-If the mouse is at theleft side of the robot’s center, track the left arm; otherwise,track the right arm.
+If the mouse is at theleft side of the robot’s center, track the braço esquerdo; otherwise,track the braço direito.

 The remaining problem is to figure out the angle of rotation.
 Given thepivot point position and the mouse position, how do you determine theangle of a line connecting those two points?
 The answer comes from the`atan2()` function, which gives (in radians) the angleof a line from the origin to a given *y* and *x* coordinate.In constrast to most other functions, the *y* coordinate comesfirst. `atan2()` returns a value from -π to π radians,which is the equivalent of -180° to 180°.